Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 ServiceControl has a setup and a run-time stage.
 During the setup stage, queues are created, but no messages are ingested and processed, while during the run-time stage, no setup is performed, and messages are ingested.
 In a production environment, the setup stage is often run with administrative access to resources, and the runtime stage is run with the least privilege.

 The same stages are applied to Docker.
-The `docker-compose.init.yml` Docker Compose file executes the [ServiceControl init containers](/servicecontrol/containerization/#init-containers).
+The `docker-compose.init.yml` Docker Compose file executes the ServiceControl init containers. <!-- //TODO: Link -->

 > [!NOTE]
 > The init and runtime Docker Compose files should use different connection strings (administrative vs least privilege) in a non-developer environment.